shinryakuwu/-the-summoner/README.md

  - Animations of surroundings
  - Warping between locations
  - Map borders
+ - Interactions with objects, dialogs

 To be implemented in the near future:
- - Interactions with objects, dialogs
+ - More locations and interactions
+ - Fixes for location attributes and warping
+ - A fix for blinking screen during actions/warp

 The project is distributed under the teabag license.
 Feel free to reuse the code for your needs, but if it becomes handy to you for whatever reason and you somehow meet me in real life, make sure to buy me a cup of tea ~~or sit on my face if you are cute~~.